maithili-k/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 * Renewing a proxy
 Please note that the local proxy (/tmp/x509_uxxxxx) is valid only for 24 hours.
 If you submit jobs from the mine-ui or interact with dCache using the storage clients, make sure the proxy is still valid.
 If it has expired or will expire sooner than the expected runtime of the jobs you can rerun all the commands above to create a new proxy.
 A new hash will be generated each time, so you cannot reuse the earlier one.

 If you are submitting jobs with the Picas workflow/other workflows the proxy on the myproxy server is valid for 7 days.
-You should login to the mine-ui and run the above acommands again to renew the proxy also on the myproxy server.
+You should login to the mine-ui and run the above commands again to renew the proxy also on the myproxy server.

 * Other points to note